kaikue/LovelyWorld/README.md

 	- push out of collision if possible?

 - items
+	- fruits and veggies
+	- magic wand
+		- animate/deanimate fruits and veggies
+		- other weird uses
+		- E or Z to use?
 	- ladders
 	- torches- melt ice above you, light in darkness
 		- throw and slide along ice puzzle